Should Pesto be Made in a Food Processor or Pestle and Mortar?

 Short answer

-While large-batch producers have no option other than to use machinery, if you're making pesto at home, it will taste infinitely better if you use a pestle and mortar.
+While large-batch producers have no option but to use machinery, if you're making pesto at home, a pestle and mortar will make it taste infinitely better.

 Long answer

-We’ve done dozens of blind taste tests to find out whether pesto tastes better when it's made with a food processor or with a pestle and mortar.
-Every single time, the latter option won, and there are three very simple reasons why.
+We've conducted dozens of blind taste tests to determine whether pesto tastes better when made with a food processor or a pestle and mortar.
+The latter option has always won, and there are three very simple reasons why.

 Heat is the enemy of pesto

-Electric kitchen appliances generate heat, and the one thing you really don’t want to do to pesto is heat it too much.
-If you do, all those wonderful fresh herby flavours will be destroyed, or at least dulled down.
+Electric kitchen appliances generate heat, and the one thing you don't want to do to pesto is overheat it.
+If you do, you will destroy (or at least dull) all those wonderful fresh, herby flavours.

 Crushing releases more flavour

-Food processors and blenders use a very crude way of breaking down ingredients.
-They effectively just slice ingredients into smaller and smaller pieces.
-A pestle and mortar, on the other hand, crushes the ingredients, releasing much more flavour in the process.
+Food processors and blenders use a crude method of breaking down ingredients.
+They effectively slice ingredients into smaller and smaller pieces.
+On the other hand, a pestle and mortar crushes the ingredients, releasing much more flavour in the process.

 Fast blades turn olive oil bitter